Vaub/VincentAube.net/content/articles/01-fsharp-osx.md

 Category: blog

 For my first article, I will talk about the technologies I am using to do side project with F# without Visual Studio.
-While I focus on OS X, most of it is applicable with Linux (and Windows!).
+While I **focus on OS X**, most of it is applicable with Linux (and Windows!).
 I chose this subject as I did not have a lot of knowledge of the .NET ecosystem and most tutorials cover Windows.